wballard/starphleet/_harp/public/index.md

 The fully open container based continuous deployment PaaS
 </div>

-This is a toolkit for turning virtual machine infrastructure into a continuous deployment stack.
-Looking at what is out there, Starphleet goes in a problem/solution format:
+This is a toolkit for turning virtual or physical machine infrastructure into a continuous deployment stack.
+Here are some of the observed problems in autodeployment, and how Starphleet solves them:

 * Virtualization wastes resources, specifically RAM and CPU running multiple operating system images, which costs real money
   * containerization is the new virtualization, using LXC
-  * storage-as-a-service gets you out of the DBA scaling game
-* PaaS has the same vendor lock-in risks of old proprietary software, just without the computers
+* PaaS has the same vendor lock-in risks of old proprietary software
   * full open source is the only way to go
-  * allow installation on public as well as private clouds
+  * allow installation on public and private clouds, as well as computers
-  * use machines as you see fit, say with large RAM, GPGPU, or special hardware
 * Continous deployment is too hard, so folks default to batches and sprints
   * leverage git, allowing deployment with no more than the normal `git